mary-aguililla/pm-challenge/README.md

 **This project is not affiliated with, endorsed by, or built in partnership with any of them.** It's my own distillation of what I've learned from their blogs, books, podcasts, and interviews — linked back to the original sources in `references.md` so you can go straight to their work rather than take my paraphrase of it as the final word.

-If their thinking resonates, follow them directly for more:
+If their thinking resonates, follow them directly for more info!

 - [Cat Wu](https://www.linkedin.com/in/cat-wu/) — Head of Product, Claude Code and Cowork at Anthropic
 - [Claire Vo](https://www.linkedin.com/in/clairevo/) — CPO at LaunchDarkly, founder of ChatPRD